 Our knowledge rich curriculum is ambitious and designed to equip children with the necessary knowledge, skills and understanding to think and act like a historian.
 As children progress through the phases of our school they are taken on a progressive, in-depth journey through history enabling them to build on prior learning and use existing knowledge to deepen their historical understanding.
-A history topic is studied in all year groups each term (see topic overview) and topics are linked by relevant content to our school context.
+A history topic is studied in all year groups each term (See History Content Overview) and topics are linked by relevant content to our school context.

-At BJPS, each History unit begins with a main enquiry question (see grid).
+At BJPS, each History unit begins with a main enquiry question (See History Content Overview).
 A series of lessons are then carefully planned for progression and depth, all with their own individual enquiry question.
 As children journey through the unit, they will develop the knowledge and skills they need in order to answer the main enquiry question.